smt/dotfiles/README.md

 Chances are, I'll be able to take these learnings and abstract them into a tool my future employer can use for onboarding new developers.

+### In which I finally mention Ansible for a sentence or three

 That's where [Ansible](http://www.ansible.com) comes in.
 I had no desire to use Puppet or Chef for this (I'd already given [Boxen](https://github.com/boxen/boxen) a more than fair attempt), and as I've been using Ansible for various automation tasks in my current day job, it seemed like a logical choice.
 It's really an amazing tool, and in this project I've barely even scratched the surface of what it is capable of.

 ## Credit

-I've been inspired by a lot of great work.
+I'm been inspired the great work of these people.
 My sincere thanks to:

 - James Tomasino, for his continuous tinkering on his awesome [dotfiles](https://github.com/jamestomasino/dotfiles) and [binfiles](https://github.com/jamestomasino/bin).
 - Daniel Jaouen, for re-kindling my **Ansible + OS X** dream with [this blog post](http://il.luminat.us/blog/2014/04/19/how-i-fully-automated-os-x-with-ansible/).
 My playbooks are still just forks of his.